ritiksah358/Sign-up-page/README.md

-# Sign-up-page This page is for sign up
+# Sign-up-page This page is for Student Registration form